xkhainguyen/ai-robotics-udacity/README.md

-# Artificial Intelligence for Robotics - Udacity Course by Thrun
+# Artificial Intelligence for Robotics - Udacity Course by Sebastian Thrun
 ## Programming a Robotic Car

 ### Course Description